Tours Sitemap Accessibility Skiptocontent Search

 If you intend to organise your self-drive 4x4 desert tours across the Libyan Sahara for yourself or for your group, then we can help you with everything you need, from visa on arrival and vehicle paper permits and formalities, to specialist desert experts and required guides.
 You can design your own route and choose your own sites; or choose the route and decide on the sites as you go after arrival; or just let us know what sites or routes you would like to drive through and we will design a suitable itinerary.
 Among the most popular off road destinations in the Libyan Sahara are: the magical sand dunes of the Ubari Sand Sea, Wan Case and Idhan Murzuq; the Red Hamada desert; the valleys of Acacus and Metkhandoush; and the Tazirbu -Kufra area.

-lost in the sahara: a few cars amongs the rocks and the endless sand dunes of the sahara
+cars among the rocks and the endless sand dunes of the sahara

 hummer in the Sahara